AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ditaval-editor.md

-- **Styling options**: You can add some styling options as well to the flag like Bold.
-Italics, Underline, Overline, Double underline.
+- **Styling options**: You can add some styling options as well like Bold, Italics, Underline, Overline, Double underline.

 ![](images/ditaval-styling-option.png){width="650" align="left"}

-- **Start and End Flags**: You can add images as start and end flags using the **Add Flag** button.
-To select images, use **Browse Assets** to pick from the Guides repository or **Add File** to upload from your local system.
-You can also provide alternate text for the images.
+- **Start and End Flags**: You can insert images as start and end flags using the **Add Flag** button.
+To choose images, either use **Browse Assets** to select from the Guides repository or **Add File** to upload from your local system.
+Additionally, you can specify alternate text for the images.

 ![](images/ditaval-start-end-flags.png){width="650" align="left"}